-The Fund is exposed to credit risk on its balance held in trading account, balance with custodian and dividend receivable.
+The Fund is exposed to credit risk on its bank balance, balance held in trading account and balance with custodian.
 For risk management reporting purposes, the Fund considers and aggregates all elements of credit risk exposure such as individual obligor default risk, country risk and sector risk.